Brian Cox (actor): 1990–1999: Career breakthrough

-In 1990, Cox portrayed Andrew Neil in Secret Weapon based on Mordechai Vanunu's life story.
+In 1990, Cox portrayed Andrew Neil in Secret Weapon, based on Mordechai Vanunu's life story.
 In the same year, he guest-starred as Father Amedy in the comedy series Perfect Scoundrels and starred as police investigator Kerrigan in the political thriller Hidden Agenda.
 In 1991, he played the role of Owen Benjamin, the closeted father of a gay man, in the BBC production of David Leavitt's novel, The Lost Language of Cranes, which is set in the 1980s.
 For his performance he was nominated as Best Actor at the 1993 BAFTA TV Awards.
 He also played Geoffrey Harrison in the ITV thriller Red Fox based on Gerald Seymour's international best-seller.
 In 1992, he appeared in another ITV adaptation as Carl May in The Cloning of Joanna May based on Fay Weldon's sci-fi novel.
 He also appeared as Stefan Szabo in the first episode of the fifth season of Van der Valk.
 He played the title role in the short film The Cutter and "The Director" in BBC's anthology series of classic and contemporary plays Performance.
 He also starred as Carlton Heard in Deceptions and as Edward Hoyland in The Big Battalions, a series about three religious families of differing faith.

 In 1993, he appeared as spymaster Major Hogan in two episodes of Sharpe, and as Brother Shaw in Sean's Show.
 He played P.O.
 Garvey in BBC's anthology series Scene featuring plays and documentaries originally broadcast for educational purposes.
 In the same year, he was seen in an episode of Inspector Morse, where he portrayed Michael Steppings, a retired bookmaker whose daughter is in a permanent coma.
 In 1994, he appeared alongside Kevin Spacey as Angus Mcleague in Iron Will.
-He portrayed Aethelwine alongside Christian Bale and Hellen Mirren in Royal Deceit, an adaptation of the Danish legend of Prince Amleth.
+He portrayed Aethelwine alongside Christian Bale and Helen Mirren in Royal Deceit, an adaptation of the Danish legend of Prince Amleth.
 He also played the role of Colonel Grushko, 'a policeman who sees greed and rapacity in Russia's new mood', in Grushko, a British-made crime drama set in Russia.
 He then starred in The Negotiator as Charlie King, a "street copper" who had a heart attack.